-This is regardless of whether or not the data collected can be considered the user’s personal data.
+This is regardless of whether or not the data collected can be considered the user’s data.

-This means, that when websites ask for users’ consent to cookies, the tick-boxes for specific cookie purposes (e.g. functional, statistic, marketing cookies) may not be pre-ticked in favor of data collection.
+When websites ask for users’ consent to cookies, the tick-boxes for specific cookie purposes (e.g., functional, statistic, marketing cookies) may not be pre-ticked in favor of data collection.